 Safe Kids Austin, led by Dell Children’s Medical Center of Central Texas, is a coalition of more than 40 active members representing community, civic, and state organizations.
 The coalition focuses on reducing child injury primarily by promoting safety in vehicles, in and around water, and while walking and biking.
 Safe Kids Austin is a member of Safe Kids Worldwide, the nation’s first non-profit organization dedicated solely to the prevention of unintentional childhood injury.

 What We Do

-Safe Kids Austin promotes changes in attitudes, behaviors, laws and the environment to prevent accidental injury to children.
-In the United States, Safe Kids partnerships have contributed to a 45 percent reduction in the child fatality rate from accidental injury – saving an estimated 38,000 children’s lives.
+Safe Kids Austin promotes changes in attitudes, behaviors, laws and the environment to prevent unintentional injury to children.
+In the United States, Safe Kids partnerships have contributed to a 45 percent reduction in the child fatality rate from unintentional injury – saving an estimated 38,000 children’s lives.
 Locally, this is done through community partnerships, advocacy, public awareness, education, and distribution of safety equipment.